lifting-bits/mcsema/docs/McsemaWalkthrough.md

 ## Control Flow Recovery

 The first step in translation is to identify all the instructions, functions, and data in the binary.
-This is done via `mcsema-disass`, which will use the IDA Pro disassembler to do most of the real work.
-As of this writing IDA Pro is required for control flow recovery, but we hope to transition to other tools in the future.
+This is done via `mcsema-disass`, which will use the IDA Pro disassembler to do most of the initial analysis.
+As of this writing IDA Pro is required for the control flow recovery step, but we hope to transition to other tools in the future.

-First, lets get the binary into our working directory:
+First, let's place a copy of the binary in our working directory:

     cd ~/mcsema
     cp /usr/bin/xz ./